nitaybz/homebridge-sensibo-ac/README.md

 To remove AC accessory **Humidity** readings from the Home app, add `"disableHumidity": true` to your config.

 Note: If you have `Dry` mode (dehumidifier) enabled, Humidity will always be shown.
-Additionally, currently additional room sensors always add Humidity readings.
+Additionally, currently add-on room sensors always add Humidity readings.

 To show the **Humidity** reading as a separate sensor, add `"externalHumiditySensor": true` to your config.